NathanHandley/mod-ah-bot/README.md

 ## Usage

-Edit the module configuration and add a character GUID ID to the "AuctionHouseBot.GUIDs" variable, which is sourced from your character table in the character database.
+Edit the module configuration and **add a character GUID ID to the "AuctionHouseBot.GUIDs"** variable, which is sourced from your character table in the character database.
 These names will be visable in the auction house, so pick good names.
-IMPORTANT: If you are using a bot mod (like playerbots), then ensure you use regular non-bot characters for your auctionhouse character(s)
+IMPORTANT: If you are using a bot mod (like playerbots), then ensure you use regular non-bot characters for your auctionhouse character(s).
+After that, ensure you set **AuctionHouseBot.EnableSeller = 0**.
+Nothing else is required unless you want to tune stuff.

 Notes:
 - These accounts do not need any security level and can be a player accounts.